ACE (video game): Reception

-Several reviewers regarded Ace as one of the best available flight simulators of the time.
+Several reviewers regarded ACE as one of the best available flight simulators of the time.
 Overall, the critics agreed that the game's arcade-like gameplay was easy to get into and play, but ultimately difficult to master and challenging to finish.
-Reviewers also negatively remarked upon the inclusion of Lenslok copy protection system where the game would display a garbled image and the player would need to use the provided colored lens to view the two-letter code.
+Reviewers also negatively remarked upon the inclusion of Lenslok copy protection system where the game would display a garbled image and the player would need to use the provided lens to view the two-letter code.
 ZX Computing and Computer Gamer reviewers had trouble getting it to work and pass.
 Retro Gamer called it "notorious Lenslok" in retrospect.

 Computer Gamer gave the Amstrad version 85%, praising the gameplay and graphics.
-They noted that it was an approachable flight simulator that can be played without reading the manual.
-Amstrad Action rated this version at 54% calling it challenging, but lacking in action.
-They described environmental detail and fighting as the high points, but criticized sound as poor and graphics as slow.
+They noted that it was an approachable flight simulator which can be played without reading the manual.
+Amstrad Action rated this version at 54%, calling it challenging, but lacking in action.
+They described the environmental detail and the fighting as high points, but criticized the sound as poor and the graphics as slow.

-The game was later sold at bargain prices, bundled with Ace 2 and received several retrospect reviews.
-Commodore User rated the C64 bargain game 8/10 comparing it more to aerial combat simulator than just a flight simulator.
+The game was later sold at bargain prices, bundled with ACE 2 and received several retrospect reviews.
+Commodore User rated the C64 bargain game 8/10, comparing it more to an aerial combat simulator than just a flight simulator.
 They noted plenty of gameplay and some simulation to keep the player occupied.
-Computer and Video Games awarded the game 90% for C64 and 87% for the Spectrum version praising the game and describing it as "essential purchase".
-Zzap!64 gave Ace 67% and felt that, while the original reviewer's opinions held true, the game did not stand up to time, with graphics being tacky and sparse and having programming issues.
-Commodore Force later gave the game 57% and noted that, although receiving praise during release, its lacking gameplay did not age well.
-On the other hand, Commodore Format gave the game 3/4 points and lauded the game even by 1991's standards.
-While they noted simple start, they also noted good graphics, fast-paced gameplay with superb dogfights and basic simulation.
-Commodore Format rated the Ace and Ace 2 bundle at 89% calling it an "indisputable bargain".
-They praised the fast and uncluttered gameplay with simple objectives, while remarked that the graphics were not the best.
-Your Commodore rated the bundle 87/100 describing the bundle as closer to arcade games rather than flight simulators, concluding that they were good games "with a few bugs".
+Computer and Video Games awarded the game 90% for C64 and 87% for the Spectrum version, praising the game and describing it as an "essential purchase".
+Zzap!64 gave the game 67% and felt that, while the original reviewer's opinions held true, it did not stand up to time, with graphics being tacky and sparse and having programming issues.
+Commodore Force later gave the game 57% and noted, although receiving praise during release, its lacking gameplay did not age well.
+On the other hand, Commodore Format gave the game 3/4 points and lauded it even by 1991's standards.
+While they mentioned its simplicity, they also noted good graphics, fast-paced gameplay with superb dogfights and basic simulation.
+Commodore Format rated the ACE and ACE 2 bundle at 89%, calling it an "indisputable bargain".
+They praised the fast and uncluttered gameplay with simple objectives, while remarking that the graphics were not the best.
+Your Commodore rated the bundle 87/100, describing it as closer to arcade games rather than flight simulators and concluding that they were good games "with a few bugs".